Abul Kashem: Career

 Abul Kashem began his career as a lecturer in the Physics department at Dhaka University in 1946.
 As a lecturer, he was the first person who delivered lectures in the Bengali at Dhaka University.
 He held his lecturer position until 1953.

 Abul Kashem was actively associated with politics.
-He was co-founders of the Khilafat-e-Rabbani Party in 1952.
+He was a co-founder of the Khilafat-e-Rabbani Party in 1952.
 He was a member of the provincial assembly as a United Front nominee in 1954 from the Patia-Boalkhali constituency in Chittagong.
 While a member of the Legislative Assembly, he moved a resolution for introduction of Bengali as the medium of education at all levels.
 On 30 September 1956, he proposed Bengali as the state-language and it was approved unanimously and thus, Bengali received constitutional recognition as one of the State language of Pakistan.
 He founded the weekly Sainik in 1948, which acted as a mouthpiece of the historic Language Movement.

 He felt the need of introducing Bengali as medium of higher education in colleges and universities.
 With his dream, he established the Bangla College at Mirpur, Dhaka in 1962 and served the college as Principal until 1981.
 He was the forerunner in introducing textbooks in Bengali for higher education and contributed much in initiating the Bengali version of the question papers for higher education.